 2. Write individually, “What things are in this paragraph?”
 These can just be lists of nouns or noun phrases, but they should be things in the text and not implied.

 3. Rotate around the table sharing one thing at a time from your lists, marking off what others have already said.
+Check if you didn’t miss anything important.

 4. Write individually in a sentence, in your own words: “What does the paragraph say about those things?”